yii2-bridge/core/README.md

 automatically add corresponding upload behavior.
 You can turn this behaviors off by clicking on checkbox in generator interface.

-And also it has `Admin CRUD generator`, which will generate necessary fields inputs and display it nicely to the index table.
+And also it has `Bridge CRUD generator`, which will generate necessary fields inputs and display it nicely to the index table.

+## Development and testing

+Currently I use